clement2019/ansible-project/instructions.md

 To put simply, Ansible ad hoc commands are one-liner Linux shell commands and playbooks are like a shell script, a collective of many commands with logic.
 Ansible ad hoc commands come handy when you want to perform a quick task. task
-#To check the disk space on all hosts in an inventory file
+# To check the disk space on all hosts in an inventory file
 ansible -i inventory all -m shell -a 'df -h'
 Or
 ansible -i inventory webservers -m shell -a 'df -h'
-#ansible ad hoc command to check the free memory or memory usage of hosts
+# ansible ad hoc command to check the free memory or memory usage of hosts

 ansible -i inventory all -a "free -m"

-#To find ids on host machines
+# to find ids on host machines

 ansible -i inventory webservers -m shell -a 'id'